 Registration Staff will be delighted to help you with your marriage formalities.

-To marry in Northern Ireland, you and your partner must be:
+You and your partner must be:

 • aged 18 or above on the day of your wedding (consent is needed if either of you is aged 16 or 17)